-Our permanent team comprises our Artistic Director, Musical Director and Vocal Coach.
+Our permanent team comprises our Artistic Director, Musical Director, Vocal Coach and Répétiteur.
 In each production, we are joined by freelance coaches to meet the needs of the opera performed.

 CYO has been Caroline’s passion since 2011.
 An experienced opera professional, Caroline leads all activities and directs our productions.
 Before starting CYO, she worked in opera and youth theatre in South Africa, Germany and the UK.
 Caroline is responsible for the artistic direction and strategy of CYO and the overarching development of CYO activities.
 With the Musical Director, she leads on the programme of work for children, teenagers and young adults, developing new programmes of activity with schools and other partners, and including key decisions about repertoire and the conceptualisation and delivery of dramatic and production elements, and the recruitment and management of freelance coaches and volunteers.
 Alongside directing productions, she loves translating and adapting libretti to suit the requirements of youth opera performance.

 Caroline studied theatre, singing and musicology at the Stellenbosch Conservatoire.
 Before starting CYO, she worked in opera and youth theatre in South Africa, Germany and the UK.